Common signs and symptoms

-- Abrupt, severe headache, often like a thunderclap
+- An abrupt, severe headache, often like a thunderclap

-- Headache with a fever, nausea or vomiting, stiff neck, mental confusion, seizures, numbness, or speaking difficulties, which may indicate a number of problems, including stroke, meningitis, encephalitis or brain tumor
+- A headache with a fever, nausea or vomiting, a stiff neck, mental confusion, seizures, numbness, or speaking difficulties, which can indicate a number of problems, including a stroke, meningitis, encephalitis or a brain tumor

-- Headache after a head injury, even if it's a minor fall or bump, especially if it gets worse
+- A headache after a head injury, even if it's a minor fall or bump, especially if it worsens

-- A sudden, severe headache unlike any other headache you've experienced
+- A sudden, severe headache unlike any you've had

-- Headache that gets progressively worse over days and changes in pattern
+- A headache that worsens over days and changes in pattern